nuxeo/nuxeo/README.md

-#Nuxeo DuoWeb Two Factors Authentication
+# Nuxeo DuoWeb Two Factors Authentication

 ## General information and motivation

-The **Nuxeo** addon _nuxeo-duoweb-authentication_ is an integration of [DuoWeb](http://www.duosecurity.com) access in Nuxeo login plugin and provides two factors authentication through the Nuxeo login page.
+The **Nuxeo** addon _nuxeo-duoweb-authentication_ is an integration of [Duo](http://www.duosecurity.com) access in Nuxeo login plugin and provides two factors authentication through the Nuxeo login page.

 This plugin is available for Nuxeo Platform 5.8 and above.